jollyroger-1989/multisolverr/README.md

 ### FlareSolverr

-FlareSolverr is a solver that uses the FlareSolverr API to solve Cloudflare challenges.
+FlareSolverr is a solver that uses the [Flaresolverr](https://FlareSolverr/FlareSolverr) API to solve Cloudflare challenges.

 ### Scrappey

-Scrappey is a solver that uses the Scrappey API to solve Cloudflare challenges.
+Scrappey is a solver that uses the [Scrappey](https://scrappey.com/) API to solve Cloudflare challenges.

 ## Configure solvers